Associate Professor, Psychology

 Dr. Oyamot's research integrates personality and social psychological perspectives in three main lines of inquiry:

-Self and Identity.
+"Psychology of Clutter" and Implicit Self-Concept.
 Exploring the implicit link between the self-concept and peoples' personal possessions, and the implications of this link for understanding phenomena such as materialism, clutter, as well the general processes by which characteristics (e.g., roles, identities, possessions) become a part of our sense of self.

 Intergroup Relations.
 Currently testing and extending a model that incorporates personality (Right-Wing Authoritarianism), social norms, and values (egalitarianism) in predicting under what circumstances prejudice towards various groups (e.g., immigrants, gays and lesbians, African Americans) will be exacerbated or attenuated.